Venezuela wins seat on UN Human Rights Council despite uproar | DW | 18.10.2019

 Before the vote, HRW had also criticized several other countries put forth for membership on the council.
 In an attack against Brazilian President Jair Bolsonaro, the advocacy group criticized the leader for giving "a green light to criminal networks destroying the Amazon rainforest."

-The rights groups also called out on Indonesia for encouraging "religious intolerance" and Mauritania for using laws on criminal defamation, while urging Sudan to take "concrete steps toward accountability and reforms."
+The rights group also called out on Indonesia for encouraging "religious intolerance" and Mauritania for using laws on criminal defamation, while urging Sudan to take "concrete steps toward accountability and reforms."

 mvb/sms (AP, Reuters, AFP)